-C. Building Standards

-- 1. Multiple principal buildings are permitted per lot. - 2.
-Principal buildings are permitted as specified by Table 4.(a) Additional principal buildings are exempt from the required maximum front setback. - 3.
+- C. Building Standards - 1.
+Multiple principal buildings are permitted per lot. - 2.
+Principal buildings are permitted as specified by Table 4. - (a) Additional principal buildings are exempt from the required maximum front setback upon satisfaction of the façade built out requirement for the lot by other buildings. - 3.
 Principal building façade(s) must be built parallel to any primary front lot line, at or between the minimum and maximum front setbacks. - 4.
 The fourth (4th) story of any building must be recessed ("stepped back") from the façade of the stories below at least eight (8) feet. - 5.
 Mechanical & stairwell penthouses and building systems equipment must be setback from any exterior wall a distance that is equal to their height. - D. Use Provisions - 1.
-Limitations

-- (a) Occupation of a single commercial space greater than five thousand (5,000) square feet by any Food & Beverage Service or Retail Sales use requires a Special Permit. - (b) The maximum number of dwelling units permitted for any Multi-Unit Dwelling residential use is determined by the permitted dimensions of the building and the actual motor-vehicle parking spaces provided on a lot as required by Table 2.
+Limitations - (a) Occupation of a single commercial space greater than five thousand (5,000) square feet by any Food & Beverage Service or Retail Sales use requires a Special Permit.

-E. Site Standards

-- 1. Driveways, vehicular entrances to parking lots or structures, and curb cuts may be no wider than twenty-four (24) feet. - F. Landscape Standards - 1.
-A front landscape area is not required if the front setback is zero.
+- (b) The maximum number of dwelling units permitted for any Multi-Unit Dwelling residential use is determined by the permitted dimensions of the building and the actual motor-vehicle parking spaces provided on a lot as required by Table 2. - E. Site Standards - 1.
+Driveways, vehicular entrances to parking lots or structures, and curb cuts may be no wider than twenty-four (24) feet. - F. Landscape Standards - A front landscape area is not required if the front setback is zero.
 When a setback is greater than zero, those portions of the setback not occupied by pedestrian amenities and public spaces shall be landscaped including one (1) canopy tree to be planted every thirty (30) feet of frontage of the property.